Homemade Biscuits the Old-Fashioned Way

 FAQS

-Lard is made typically from pork fat that has been separated from the meat.
-Once it is rendered and chilled it will solidify and have the consistency of shortening.
+Lard is typically made from pork fat that has been separated from the meat.
+Once it is rendered and chilled, it will solidify and have the consistency of shortening.

-Most grocery stores carry lard.
+The best option would be to find a local farm that sells rendered lard.
+But if you can’t find a local farm, most grocery stores carry lard.
 Be sure to read the ingredients, because it should only contain pork fat and maybe some seasonings.
 I usually buy lard from Thrive Market.
 Join Thrive Market now and get 40% off your first order.

 Homemade Biscuits the Old-Fashioned Way